caphodel/brackets-runscript/README.md

 Usefull if you developing a brackets extension or just to try/test your script inside brackets.

+#Usage

+Just select the text that you want to run -> right click -> Run Script. or
+Right click -> Run Script, if you want to run all text in opened document

 #Todo

 - Run script as Python